Bill Dwyer (mobster): Early life and Prohibition

 Born to Michael and Margaret Dwyer, he was raised in Hell's Kitchen neighborhood of Manhattan, Dwyer became one of the leading bootleggers during the early years of Prohibition.
 In his heyday he reportedly ran a fleet of 20 rum-runners.

-Dwyer was working as a dockyard stevedore (hired by friend George Shevlin) prior to the announcement of the Volstead Act in 1919.
-With access to company supply trucks, garages, and other valuable resources, Dwyer quickly dominated bootlegging in Manhattan within a year.
-His network of garages was able to hide large numbers of supply trucks which, accessible only by secret doors and compartments, were known only to Dwyer and several others.
+Dwyer was working as a dockyard stevedore (hired by friend George Shevlin) prior to the inauguration of the Volstead Act in 1919.
+With access to supply trucks, garages, and other valuable resources, Dwyer quickly dominated bootlegging in Manhattan within a year.
+He was able to hide large numbers of supply trucks in his network of garages which, accessible only by secret doors and compartments, were known only to Dwyer and several others.

 Eventually breaking away from Shevlin, Dwyer had organized a smuggling operation which ran from Europe directly to Manhattan.
-Forming a partnership with Frank Costello and, later Owney Madden, Dwyer soon began taking on future gangsters such as lieutenant Vannie Higgins and others.
-Through James J. Hines, Dwyer was able to gain the political protection of Tammany Hall as well as members of the New York police and Coast Guard enabling Dwyer's shipments to be delivered to the coast without interference.
+Forming a partnership with Frank Costello, and later Owney Madden, Dwyer soon began bringing on future gangsters such as his lieutenant Vannie Higgins and others.
+Through James J. Hines, Dwyer was able to gain the political protection of Tammany Hall as well as members of the New York police and Coast Guard, who allowed Dwyer's shipments to be delivered to the coast without interference.

-However, in 1925, Dwyer was arrested for attempting to bribe members of the Coast Guard during an undercover operation by the Prohibition Bureau and was sentenced for two years.
-After thirteen months, Dwyer was released for good behavior and slowly began to withdraw from bootlegging instead investing his money into legitimate businesses including legalized gambling ventures such as casinos and five racetracks as well as sports teams, owning a football team and two ice hockey teams.
+However, in 1925, Dwyer was arrested for attempting to bribe members of the Coast Guard during an undercover operation by the Prohibition Bureau and was sentenced to two years.
+After thirteen months, Dwyer was released for good behavior and slowly began to withdraw from bootlegging, instead investing his money into legitimate businesses including legalized gambling ventures such as casinos and five racetracks as well as sports teams, owning a football team and two ice hockey teams.
 By the end of Prohibition in 1932, Dwyer had retired from bootlegging and lived with his wife and five children in Belle Harbor, Queens.
 He died there in 1946, aged 65, of a heart attack.